hadley/adv-r/Functionals.md

 ## Converting loops to functionals, and when it's not possible

+### Why you shouldn't convert every for loop to a functional

-That there are wide class of for loops that can not be simplified to a single existing function call in R.  It is not always a good idea to eliminate a for-loop: for loops are verbose and not very expressive, but all R programmers are familiar with them.
-For example, it's sometimes possible to work around the limitations of `lapply` by using more estoeric language features like `<<-`
+There are a wide class of for loops that do not naturally match of the functionals we've described so far.
+Sometimes it's possible to torture your code to make it work, but it's usually not a good idea: for loops are verbose and not very expressive, but all R programmers are familiar with them.
+For example, the following code sample performs a variable-by-variable transformation by matching the names of a list of functions to the names of variables in a data frame.

 ```R
 trans <- list(